-In the event that there is insufficient time to obtain the approval of any other Director, the Company Secretary shall have a discretion to determine whether to release the announcement or to seek a trading halt.
-However, the Company Secretary must do one or the other.
+In the event that there is insufficient time to obtain the approval of any other Director, the Managing Director shall have a discretion to determine whether to release the announcement or to seek a trading halt.
+However, the Managing Director must do one or the other.

-Routine announcements (i.e. those announcements which a reasonable person would not expect to have a material effect on the price or value of the Company's securities) may be released to ASX without directors' approval, subject to the Company Secretary satisfying himself as to the accuracy of the announcement.
+Routine announcements (i.e. those announcements which a reasonable person would not expect to have a material effect on the price or value of the Company's securities) may be released to ASX without other directors' approval, subject to the Managing Director satisfying himself as to the accuracy of the announcement.

-The Company Secretary should ensure that copies of all announcements made to the ASX are promptly circulated by email to the Board.
+The Managing Director should ensure that copies of all announcements made to the ASX are promptly circulated by email to the Board.